jspsych/jsPsych/docs/markdown_docs/tutorials/hello-world.md

 Start by downloading the jsPsych library.
 The most recent version can always be found on the [GitHub releases page](https://github.com/jodeleeuw/jsPsych/releases).

+*Note: the images below show version 4.2, but the process is the same for the most recent version.*

 ![releasespage](/img/githubreleases.jpg)

 ## Step 2: Create a folder to store your experiment files